tomtuamnuq/perplex_num/README.md

 In the context of perplex numbers, the Klein group $(\{1, h, -1, -h\}, \cdot)$ corresponds to transformations that map perplex numbers to different sectors of the hyperbolic plane.
 Here's how each element relates to the sectors:

 - The identity element **1** leaves a perplex number in the same sector.
 - The element **h** acts as a mirror along the diagonals, effectively flipping the time and space components.
-It maps right to up.
+For instance, it maps right to up.
 - The element **-1** represents a vertical and horizontal mirror, changing the sign of both components.
 It maps up to down and right to left.
 - The element **-h** combines the effects of **h** and **-1**.
 An interesting feature of the Klein group is that each element is its own multiplicative inverse.
 More infos about the sectors and the Klein group can be found in Tab.
 1 and Appendix B of [Hyperbolic trigonometry in two-dimensional space-time geometry](https://doi.org/10.1393/ncb/i2003-10012-9)